 - Editor, Siegfried Ebeling: El espacio como membrana, (Barcelona: Mudito & Co, 2015).
 Trans.
 Guillermo López Ibáñez and Pep Avilés.
 Spanish edition of Der Raum als Membran, (Dessau: C. Dünnhaupt, 1926)

 - House in Pichicuy, Chile.
-In progress.

 - House for a Paraglider and Cameraman, Micheldorf, Austria.
 Unbuilt.

 - Competition, Housing Development and Museum in Ås, Norway.